Legally Reviewed

 While we typically think of lead poisoning in connection to old paint or decaying pipes, there are other sources of exposure in nature, such as soil.
 The accumulation of excessive lead in the body can manifest as stomach pain, agitation, and, in extreme cases, damage to the central nervous system or brain.
 Like lead, arsenic has often become synonymous with poison in modern vernacular, and with good reason.
 The carcinogen arsenic is more commonly found in groundwater, though it has also been detected in air and soil.

-Airborn cadmium exposure is typically occupation-related, where it has been known to cause severe respiratory issues.
-When individuals are subject to harmful levels of cadmium in contaminated water or food, they tend to present with joint pain, kidney damage, and cardiovascular problems.
+Airborn cadmium exposure is typically occupation-related, and it has been known to cause severe respiratory issues.
+When individuals are exposed to harmful levels of cadmium in contaminated water or food, they tend to present with joint pain, kidney damage, and cardiovascular problems.
 Some research also indicates cadmium may be a carcinogen.
 Testing has also found mercury in baby food, which is highly alarming considering that organic mercury poisoning can result in damage to the brain and spinal cord.

 Symptoms of Heavy Metals in Your Baby’s Foods